View PostShareWhy the “Glue” of the Agency Still Matters More Than EverNOV 2025

 Netflix also understands the power of a good thumbnail and serves alternative versions of program art of the same show to different viewers in hopes of attracting the widest possible audience.

 Not everyone has figured it out.
 If you look at a category like books (because what is a book cover if not a big thumbnail) you find that there is an institutional need to blend in.
-Instead vying for attention book covers seem to strive for genre compliance.
+Instead of vying for attention book covers seem to strive for genre compliance.
 Biographies look like biographies, cookbooks look like cookbooks, and summer fiction looks like summer fiction.
 It’s impossible to judge these books by their covers.

 Which brings us to advertising.
 As we have said, if an ad doesn’t hold attention for at least 2.5 seconds, the message will have no impact.
 It’s completely forgotten.
 The first frame of a video ad is essentially the thumbnail.
 It needs to pop, it needs to be visually iconic, and it immediately needs to pull you in.
 We need to give that frame the attention that Mr. Beast gives his thumbnails.
 It should go without saying that our thumbnails deserve this level of scrutiny.
 There are wider applications for this thinking.